melkorval/Course_command_terminal/Readme.md

-##Course Terminal Commands of freecodecamp
+##Course Terminal Commands of freecodecamp and Flavio Copes